 Unclothing the uncharted places and living through the authentic culture is the essence of travel.
 Staying at Homestays allows you to touch the soul of travel.

-Home-like comfort, good food, warmth, long conversations over a cup of “adrak wali chai” and people waiting for you with welcoming smile when you come back after a tiring expedition…would you ask for more!?
-All that at great tariff!
-BLISS!
+Home-like comfort, good food, warmth, long conversations over a cup of “adrak wali chai” and people waiting for you with a welcoming smile when you come back after a tiring expedition…

 We bade goodbye with a promise to come back soon.

-Tukchu Homestay is just below famous Shanti Stupa in Leh.
+Tukchu Homestay is just below the famous Shanti Stupa in Leh.

 Address: Changspa, Just below Shanti Stupa, Leh